Questions Regarding Process

 2. If Vanderbilt's policy has not changed, why did the University revise the language of the policy?

-Recent events have made it evident that not all students and student organizations have fully understood the University's nondiscrimination policy.
+After a review of all RSOs' compliance with the nondiscrimination policy following an allegation of sexual-orientation discrimination, it was determined that not all students and student organizations fully understood the University's nondiscrimination policy.
 Every year, when student organizations apply for RSO status, their leaders and advisers affirm that the organizations will abide by the University's nondiscrimination policy.
 The University relies on those affirmations in granting RSO status.
-This past year, the University conducted a review of all RSOs' compliance with the nondiscrimination policy following an allegation of sexual-orientation discrimination.
-Most RSOs were found to be in full compliance, but a handful were not, often based on a misunderstanding of the policy.
-This is therefore a good opportunity to spell out as clearly as possible what the policy means and how it applies to RSOs.
+The review found most RSOs to be in full compliance, but a handful were not, often based on a misunderstanding of the policy.
+For that reason, language was added to spell out as clearly as possible what the policy means and how it applies to RSOs.